-- Guide on exposure to solar ultraviolet radiation (UVR) released in August 2013 this Guide provides practical guidance for persons conducting a business or undertaking and workers about managing health and safety risks associated with exposure to solar ultraviolet radiation (UVR).
+- Guide on exposure to solar UVR updated in March 2020, this Guide provides practical guidance for persons conducting a business or undertaking and workers about managing health and safety risks associated with exposure to solar ultraviolet radiation (UVR).
 It contains information on the risks of solar UVR exposure, the control measures which can be used to help eliminate or minimise, so far as is reasonably practicable, a worker's exposure to solar UVR in the workplace and guidance on how to implement a sun protection program at the workplace.

 The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA): Ultraviolet Radiation has information on UV and effects.

 Guidance, information and policies for employer and workers are available from the Sunsmart website.
 There is a Workplaces section with information on Working Outdoors and advice to help workplaces minimise employee exposure to ultraviolet radiation.